StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 : ...==RDF== is the _representation framework_ for encoding factual knowledge in the Web : ...RDF resembles a ==triple pattern== (_subject_ – _predicate_ – _object_)
 : ...RDF can also be used to encode terminological knowledge to form a vocabulary that can be used in knowledge graphs

 ---
+## How to create Knowlegde Graphs using Semantic MediaWiki ?

+–> In the next lecture, we will talk about how to represent information in form of **knowledge graphs** using Semantic MediaWiki

+---